(Want to receive more corruption report updates? Subscribe here!)

 The Greek Penal Code includes provisions against election fraud, passive and active bribery, abuse of power, money laundering and conflict of interest.
-Greek law also criminalises facilitation payments.
-Weaknesses in Greece's legal framework include an inconsistency in the provisions on active and passive bribery and trading in influence (EACRG, Feb.
+Greek law also criminalizes facilitation payments.
+Weaknesses in Greece’s legal framework include an inconsistency in the provisions on active and passive bribery and trading in influence (EACRG, Feb.
 2014).
 The implementation of the law is weak, and the prosecution of official corruption is ineffective (HRR 2014).
-The provisions addressing foreign bribery and the liability of legal persons are also weak, although the government has tried to address these shortcomings by introducing tougher penalties for official corruption and bribery offences (HRR 2014).
-The government has raised the maximum fines for foreign bribery and clarified ambiguities concerning the offence (OECD, Mar.
+The provisions addressing foreign bribery and the liability of legal persons are also weak, although the government has tried to address these shortcomings by introducing tougher penalties for official corruption and bribery offenses (HRR 2014).
+The government has raised the maximum fines for foreign bribery and clarified ambiguities concerning the offense (OECD, Mar.
 2015).
-Attempts to crackdown on corruption included the passage of a law to create a general secretariat for combating corruption under the authority of a new minister of state.
-Another law was passed stipulating that parliamentarians be stripped of certain parliamentary privileges if found guilty of felonies or misdemeanours (ICS 2015).
-The Greek government also introduced a specific law bringing provisions on state contracts and contractors in line with EU directives, and subjects a broader range of people from both the public and private sectors to financial disclosure laws (ICS 2015).
+Attempts to crack down on corruption included the passage of a law to create a general secretariat for combating corruption under the authority of a new minister of state.
+Another law was passed stipulating that parliamentarians be stripped of certain parliamentary privileges if found guilty of felonies or misdemeanors (ICS 2015).
+The Greek government also introduced a specific law bringing provisions on state contracts and contractors in line with EU directives and subjects a broader range of people from both the public and private sectors to financial disclosure laws (ICS 2015).

 Greece has ratified the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the United Nations Convention against Corruption (UNCAC), the Council of Europe Civil and Criminal Law Conventions on Corruption and the Additional Protocol.
 Access the Lexadin World Law Guide for a collection of legislation in Greece.